zbrewer/zbrewer.github.io/_tabs/n95zb_tools.md

 * [Scotch-Brite 7447 pads](https://www.homedepot.com/p/3M-3-7-8-in-x-6-in-x-5-16-in-9-84-cm-x-15-2-cm-x-0-79-cm-Very-Fine-220-Grit-Hand-Sanding-Pads-2-Pack-7447/301117170).
 Great for deburring sharp edges and in place of 220 grit sandpaper.

 ## Measuring and Marking
+* Sharpies (fine and very fine tips).
+* Tape measure (at least 16').
+* [Digital fish scale](https://www.amazon.com/dp/B07K6F9B86/).
+Used for setting the tension on the drag wires in thw wings and only needs to measure to 15 pounds.
+* [Digital level/protractor](https://aircraft-tool.com/shop/detail.aspx?id=ATS360).
+Used to ensure sawhorses are level during wing build and to rig the control surfaces.
+Should support re-calibration and be fairly accurate (I don't know the officially required spec but 0.1&deg; seems okay).
+* [Calipers, 0-6" range](https://www.amazon.com/Mitutoyo-Advanced-Absolute-Digital-Caliper/dp/B00WMKUUAQ).
+Digital is convenient although dial or vernier would be fine too.
+They don't need to be as nice as those linked here although I found I used them a lot and appreciated having a nice set.
+* [6" steel ruler](https://www.amazon.com/Starrett-C604RE-6-Tempered-Graduations-Thickness/dp/B0002FULFM).
+Something with 64th inch markings for precise measurement is useful.
+A 6" plastic ruler is also nice since it won't scratch aluminum.
+There were a few times a [12" ruler](https://www.amazon.com/Shinwa-Stainless-Machinist-Engineer-Graduations/dp/B00LYAJRAO) came in handy but it's not strictly necessary since a tape measure could typically be used.
+* [16x24" framing square](https://www.homedepot.com/p/Empire-16-in-x-24-in-Steel-Framing-Square-1110/100204103).
+Used when trammeling the wings.
+* [8x12" framing square](https://www.homedepot.com/p/Empire-8-in-x-12-in-Steel-Carpenter-Square-100/100148335).
+Useful to keep the machined tail ribs square to the spar since it fits better and can be clamped more easily than the larger square.
+* [Machinist square set](https://www.amazon.com/gp/product/B01D943R58).
+Used to ensure nose and tail ribs are square to the spar and for checking other areas larger squares won't fit.

 ## Clamping/Work Holding

 ## Riveting
+* [Marson HP-2 hand rivet puller](https://www.yardstore.com/installation-and-removal/rivet-pullers/hand-pop-riveter/heavy-duty-hand-pop-riveter).
+The standard hand rivet puller used throughout the build.
+It will be ground down in order to fit in some areas with tight clearance.
+* [Marson PRP26A offset rivet puller](https://www.erivet.com/product_detail.cfm?ID=ERIVET_48416993_77394169&itemtype=&srchtxt=PRP%2D26A&view=list&itemNbr=PRG%2D26A).
+Only used a couple times but there's really no other way to pull a few of the rivets in the machined ribs.
+This is a good tool to look for used.
+* [Pin punch set](https://www.homedepot.com/p/Dasco-Pro-Small-Pin-Punch-Set-3-Piece-34/100507476).
+At least 1/8" and 3/32" punches are needed for removing rivets.
+* [Rivet gauge set](https://www.yardstore.com/rivet-gauge-set-shop-head).
+This makes it much easier to ensure the shop heads on the rivets are acceptable.
+Although it's not strictly necessary it's recommended.

 ## Hand Tools
 * Socket set, 1/4" drive.
 At least 3/8" to 9/16".
 Standard chrome sockets are fine and deep sockets shouldn't be needed.
 6 point sockets work, as do 12 point.
 12 point sockets are more convenient since they offer more options for bolt positioning.